-If there are any concerns over a pupil with SEND, the first contact should always be the pupil's class teacher.
-It may be possible for the SENDCO to also attend this meeting and help address any specific SEND concerns.
+If there are any concerns over a pupil with SEND, the first contact should always be the pupil's Class Teacher.
+It may be possible for the SENCO to also attend this meeting and help address any specific SEND concerns.

-To speak to the class teacher, please make an appointment via the School Office - 01253 883558 or email bursar@carrhead.lancs.sch.uk
+To speak to the Class Teacher, please make an appointment via the School Office - 01253 883558 or email: office@carrhead.lancs.sch.uk

-Should you wish to speak to the SENDCO, please make an appointment via the School Office - 01253 883 558 or email sharon.nicholson@carrhead.lancs.sch.uk
+Should you wish to speak to the SENDCO, please make an appointment via the School Office - 01253 883 558 or email victoria.skidmore@carrhead.lancs.sch.uk